influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/api.md

 \* InfluxDB does not truncate the number of rows returned for requests without the `chunked` parameter.
 That behavior is configurable; see the [`max-row-limit`](/influxdb/v1.7/administration/config/#max-row-limit-0) configuration option for more information.

-\** The HTTP API also supports basic authentication.
+\** The InfluxDB API also supports basic authentication.
 Use basic authentication if you've [enabled authentication](/influxdb/v1.7/administration/authentication_and_authorization/#set-up-authentication) and aren't using the query string parameters `u` and `p`.
 See below for an [example](#create-a-database-using-basic-authentication) of basic authentication.